neural-anarchist/neural-anarchist.github.io/README.md

 ## Hi There!

-I'm a High School student and this is my personal blog website: https://neural-anarchist.github.io
+This is the link to my personal blog website: https://neural-anarchist.github.io